 Finally the Kinetic Analysis tool of Gen5 3.0 calculated the highest slope of the actual wound area curve to provide the maximum wound healing rate in μm² per minute.

-Figures 3-5 illustrate the ability of the Lionheart FX to accurately image the process of gap closure with three different cell types.
-The cells types were treated with 10,000, 100 or 0 (control) nM Cytochalasin D and imaging was performed over a 20 hr period at 30 minute intervals.
+Figures 3 to 5 illustrate the ability of the Lionheart FX to accurately image the process of gap closure with three different cell types.
+The cells types were treated with 10,000, 100, or 0 (control) nM Cytochalasin D, and imaging was performed over a 20-hour period at 30-minute intervals.

-The HT-1080 cells showed a collective phenotypic movement, causing the gap to close after 8 hr (Figure 3A).
-While wound healing was mildly inhibited with 100 nM Cytochalasin D (Figure 3B) the higher concentration of 10,000 nM Cytochalasin D completely prevented cell migration compared to the control (Figure 3C)
+The HT-1080 cells showed a collective phenotypic movement, causing the gap to close after 8 hours (Figure 3A).
+While wound healing was mildly inhibited with 100 nM Cytochalasin D (Figure 3B), the higher concentration of 10,000 nM Cytochalasin D completely prevented cell migration compared to the control (Figure 3C).

 Keratinocytes, in comparison, started migrating as single cells and ended up closing the wound after 9.5 hr (Figure 4A).
 Compared to the control the lower concentration of Cytochalasin D had an impact on total gap closure and even after 20 hr the artificially created wound was not closed (Figure 4B).
 Keratinocytes treated with 10,000 nM compound showed no cell movement compared to the control and therefore no migration (Figure 4C).

 Figure 4.
 Visual confirmation of keratinocyte wound healing.
 Imaging was performed over 20 hr using phase contrast and 4x magnification.
 Kinetic images shown for cells treated with (A) 0; (B) 100; or (C) 10,000 nM Cytochalasin D.